 Some of the other Summer flowering heather requiring the same conditions are Erica cinerea, Erica tetralix, Erica x williamsii, Erica ciliaris, Erica x watsonii, Erica x stuartii, Erica mackaiana and Daboecia.

-Erica vagans, a Summer flowering heather will tolerate heavier soils and is generally described as moderately lime tolerant.
+Erica vagans, (the Cornish heather) a Summer flowering heather will tolerate heavier soils and is generally described as moderately lime tolerant.

-Tree or shrub heathers are usually available in early Spring and display their long spikes of white to rich purple flowers on green or gold foliage.
+Tree or shrub heathers, (some lime tolerant and scented) growing to around 2 m in height are usually available in early Spring and display their long spikes of white to rich purple flowers on green or gold foliage.